Case Interview Cheat Sheet: Frameworks, Formulas, Tips

 Those four areas become your framework.
 Under each one, add 2 to 3 specific questions you need answered.
 This process takes about 60 seconds and produces a structure that is tailored to the specific case.

-While you should never apply these word for word, understanding these six framework types gives you building blocks to draw from.
-According to data from major consulting firms, roughly 70% of first round cases fall into one of these categories.
+While you should never apply them word for word, these six case interview frameworks give you building blocks to draw from.
+In my experience interviewing at Bain, the large majority of first round cases fall into one of these categories.

 Profitability |